Volkswagen Transporter (T4): T4 in North America (EuroVan)

-The Transporter T4 was exported to North America from 1992 until 2003 under the moniker EuroVan.

-In the United States, the short wheelbase EuroVan 5-cylinder passenger models (CL, GL, GLS, and MV) were only sold for model year 1993.
-Smaller than a standard American delivery van, but larger than an American or Japanese passenger minivan, Volkswagen played up its size with the slogan, "EuroVan: There's nothing mini about it".
-Volkswagen only imported them to the U.S. market for one year because sales in the United States were disappointing, but sales continued in Canada and Mexico.
-Volkswagen reintroduced the EuroVan passenger models in the United States for model year 1999 with a VR6 engine as standard, but discontinued the T4 worldwide after 2003.
+Volkswagen marketed the European manufactured Transporter T4 from 1992-2003 as the EuroVan, beginning with the short wheelbase EuroVan 5-cylinder passenger models (CL, GL, GLS, and MV) marketed for the 1993 model year.
+Smaller than a standard American delivery van, but larger than an American or Japanese passenger minivan, Volkswagen used the tagline "EuroVan: There's nothing mini about it".
+Sales continued in Canada and Mexico after 2003, and reintroduced EuroVan passenger models in the United States for the 1999 model year with a VR6 engine as standard, discontinuing the T4 worldwide after 2003.
 The manual gearbox was not offered in North America with the VR6 engine.

 Volkswagen imported the short wheelbase EuroVan 5-cylinder petrol engine passenger models (CL, GL, GLS, MV Weekender and Westfalia Camperised) to Canada from 1991 to 1996.
 The 77 hp 2.4 litre diesel engine was optional in Canada between 1993 and 1996.
 The long wheelbase version was also on offer in 1992 only as a 10 seaters CL or GL model trim.
 Kombi and crewcab pickup versions (sold as Transporter) were also available in 1992.
 A panel version (LWB only) was sold from 1993 to 1997.

 The EuroVan Camper by Winnebago was introduced to the United States and Canada in 1995 with the five-cylinder engine, and upgraded to the VR6 for the 1997-2003 models.
 These were only available on the longer 3320 mm wheelbase T4.
 These small pop top camper vans are unique in North America and have developed a cult following.

-Winnebago also built three small Class C motorhomes with the forward cab of the T4/EuroVan called the Rialta, Vista, and Sunstar (Itasca branded).
+Winnebago also marketed three small Class C motorhomes with the forward cab of the T4/EuroVan called the Rialta, Vista, and Sunstar (Itasca branded).
 The Rialta was available in 1995-1996 with the five-cylinder engine, in 1997-2001 with the AES version of the VR6, and in 2002-2005 with the AXK engine.
 The Vista and Sunstar were only produced in 2002-2004, all using the AXK engine.

 In the United States, the models were: